joshmh/blind-signer/Tutorial.md

 1. BIP39 mnemonics with derived public key (TODO: implement seed and PK derivation on burner app)
 2. Desktop with a Linux system
-3. Two USB Armory Mk II
+3. USB Armory Mk II
 4. Three μSD cards
 5. A USB powerbank
-6. Possibly USB3 adapters or cables
+6. Possibly USB3 adapters, μSD adapters, cables

 μSD cards don't have to have high capacity (no more then few kilobytes be stored on them).
 Also, you don't have to format them in any way (data will be written directly to memory and not via filesystem).

 Whole project works on few levels:

-1. The *Burner app* is used for preparing μSD cards that hold mnemonics, password and transactions
+1. The *Burner app* is used for writing and reading data (mnemonics, password and transactions) from μSD cards.
+2. The *Host burner app* is used for the same purpose.
+Difference is that this app is run on the desktop and not on the Armory.
-2. The *Signer app* is used for signed as described above
+3. The *Signer app* is used for signing as described above.
-3. Electrum wallet is used for deriving addresses and creating unsigned transactions
+4. Electrum wallet is used for deriving addresses and creating unsigned transactions.

-Burner and Signer apps are made in golang and run on USB Armory.
-Golang compiler for USB Armory is called [TamaGo](https://github.com/usbarmory/tamago).
+Burner and Signer apps are written in golang and they run exclusively on Armory hardware.
+Golang compiler for Armory is called [TamaGo](https://github.com/usbarmory/tamago).

-If you don't want (can't) to use two USB Armories you can use use one, but you will have to load on it *Signer* and *Burner* apps over and over.
+If you don't want (or can't) to use two Armories (one for Burner and one for Signer app), you can use use one but you will have to load on it apps over and over.
 It is better to have ready two USB Armories loaded with each app.
+On the other hand, you don't have to use *Burner* app at all.
+Use the equivalent *Host burner app*.

 ### Installing required dependencies